-The Return to Title IV Funds Policy applies to recipients of Title IV financial aid who withdraw or cease attending all classes for the payment period or term after aid has been disbursed.
-Repayment of aid is determined according to this policy.
+The Return to Title IV Funds Policy applies to recipients of Title IV financial aid who withdraw or cease attending all classes for the payment period or period of enrollment for which aid has been disbursed.
+Repayment of aid isdetermined according to this policy.
 Financial aid recipients considering withdrawing from all coursework are advised to contact the Office of Financial Aid prior to withdrawal.

-When a student is considered to have totally withdrawn during a payment period or term in which he/she has begun attendance and received federal Title IV financial aid, the University is required to determine the amount of earned and unearned Title IV aid.
-A student is only eligible to retain the percentage of Title IV aid disbursed that is equal to the percentage of the payment period or term that was completed by the student.
+When a student is considered to have totally withdrawn during a payment period or period of enrollment in which he/she hasbegun attendance and received federal Title IV financial aid, the University is required to determine the amount of earned and unearned Title IV aid.
+A student is only eligible to retain the percentage of Title IV aid disbursed that is equal to the percentage of the payment period or period of enrollment that was completed by the student.
 The unearned Title IV aid must then be returned to the appropriate federal aid program(s).
 If more than 60 percent of the payment period or term has been completed by the student, no Title IV aid needs to be returned.